Five Fun and Free Sightseeing Activities in Austin

 View the Congress Bridge Bats

 We outline a few ways to view the Austin bats that are well worth their bang for the buck.
 But many people still choose to view them while standing on the bridge looking down towards the water or by standing in a viewing area located on the southwest corner of Congress and Lady Bird Lake.
 Clearly the most popular tourist attraction in Austin, both of these free ways to view the bats can get crowded and aren't quite as fun as the boat and kayak tours.
 But if you’re travelling on a budget, working in some free bat watching is well worth it as this is Austin's most popular attraction.
+Use this link to learn Best Ways to View the Austin Bats.

 Explore Lady Bird Lake